Screen Credits Manual

 2. Notice Requirements

-If a production executive intends to claim credit as a team on any literary material with a writer(s) who is not a production executive, he/she must, at the time when such team writing begins, have signified such claim in writing to the Guild and to the writer(s) with whom he/she claims to have worked as a team.
+If a production executive intends to claim credit as a team on any literary material with a writer(s) who is not a production executive, the production executive must, at the time when such team writing begins, have signified such claim in writing to the Guild and to the writer(s) with whom the production executive claims to have worked as a team.
 Failure to comply with the above will preclude such production executive from claiming co-authorship of the literary material in question, and such literary material shall be attributed to the other writer.

 3. Percentage Requirements to Receive Screenplay Credit

-At the time of the credit arbitration, the production executive or production executive team must assume the burden of proving that he/she/ they had, in fact, worked on the script as a writer and had assumed full share of the writing.
-In the case of original screenplays, if the production executive or production executive team is the second writer he/she/ they must have contributed more than 50% of the final script to receive screenplay credit.
-His/her/their contribution must consist of dramatic construction; original and different scenes; characterization or character relationships; and dialogue.
+At the time of the credit arbitration, the production executive or production executive team must assume the burden of proving that the production executive or production executive team had, in fact, worked on the script as a writer and had assumed full share of the writing.
+In the case of an original screenplay, if the production executive or production executive team is not the first writer, the production executive or production executive team must have contributed more than 50% of the final script to receive screenplay credit.
+In the case of a non-original screenplay, the production executive or production executive team must have contributed more than 33% to receive screenplay credit.
+The contribution of the production executive or production executive team must consist of dramatic construction, original and different scenes, characterization or character relationships, and dialogue.

-As in all cases, decisions of Arbitration Committees are based upon literary material.
+As in all cases, decisions of Arbitration Committees are based solely upon literary and source material.
 Therefore, production executives, as well as other writers, should keep dated copies of all literary material written by them and submitted to the Company.

 In the case of remakes, any writer who has received writing credit under the Guild's jurisdiction in connection with a prior version of the motion picture is a participating writer on the remake.
 As such, those prior writers are entitled to participate in the credit determination process and are eligible to receive writing credit pursuant to the rules for determining writing credits.
 The final shooting script written by a prior writer(s) shall be considered literary material.

-If under the “Rules for Determining Writing Credits” (Section III.B.) the Arbitration Committee determines that such prior writer(s) is not entitled to receive writing credit, the Arbitration Committee may, within its discretion, accord such prior writer(s) a credit in the nature of a source material credit, such as “Based on a Screenplay by....”
+If under the "Rules for Determining Credit" (Section III.A.) the Arbitration Committee determines that such prior writer(s) is not entitled to receive writing credit, the Arbitration Committee may, within its discretion, accord such prior writer(s) a credit in the nature of a source material credit, such as "Based on a Screenplay by...."

-However, the rules do not preclude a prior writer(s) from receiving both writing credit and a credit in the nature of a source material credit at the discretion of the Arbitration Committee.
+The rules do not, however, preclude a prior writer(s) from receiving both writing credit and a credit in the nature of a source material credit at the discretion of the Arbitration Committee.
+In the case of a remake, credit may be accorded to the credited writer(s) of the prior motion picture as follows:

-Remakes shall be considered non-original screenplays under Section III.B.4.b.(2) of this Manual.
+Remakes shall be considered non-original screenplays under Section III.A.4.a.i. of this Manual.

-Pursuant to the provisions of the Minimum Basic Agreement the Guild has the right to protest credits proposed by the Company.
+Pursuant to the provisions of the MBA the Guild has the right to protest credits proposed by the Company.
 The Guild may act irrespective of the wishes of any of the participating writers in order to ensure that the credit rules are properly applied.

-The Minimum Basic Agreement provides that any writer who is entitled to credit on the screen and who has been paid, or is guaranteed payment of, less than two hundred thousand dollars ($200,000) for writing services or literary materials relating to the particular motion picture shall have the right to be accorded credit on the screen, in advertising or otherwise, in a reasonable pseudonymous name.
+The MBA provides that any writer who is entitled to credit on the screen and who has been paid (or is guaranteed payment of) less than two hundred thousand dollars ($200,000) for writing services or literary materials relating to the particular motion picture shall have the right to be accorded credit on the screen, in advertising or otherwise, in a reasonable pseudonymous name.
 A writer must exercise this right within five (5) business days after final determination of writing credits.
-None of the writer’s rights, including but not limited to compensation of any kind, shall be affected by use of such pseudonym.
+None of the writer's rights, including but not limited to compensation of any kind, shall be affected by use of such pseudonym.

 Before using a pseudonym a writer must register it with the Guild by sending a written notice to the Membership Department with the writer's Social Security number, if any.
 A pseudonym may not duplicate the name or pseudonym of another writer or the name of a public figure.

-Subject to the terms of a fully-executed strike settlement agreement between a signatory company and the Guild, the Screen Credits Administrator shall be empowered to obtain the true name and identity of any writer listed by pseudonym on any Notice of Tentative Writing Credit submitted to the Guild.
-In the event that the Company or writer refuses to reveal the true identity of a writer listed by pseudonym on a Notice of Tentative Writing Credit on which the names of one or more other writers also appear, such writer listed by pseudonym shall not be entitled to receive writing credit, and credit shall be awarded to the other writers as the Arbitration Committee or the Screen Credits Administrator determines.
+Subject to the terms of a fully-executed strike settlement agreement between a signatory company and the Guild, Credits staff shall be empowered to obtain the true name and identity of any writer listed by pseudonym on any Notice submitted to the Guild.
+In the event that the Company or writer refuses to reveal the true identity of a writer listed by pseudonym on a Notice on which the names of one or more other writers also appear, such writer listed by pseudonym shall not be entitled to receive writing credit, and credit shall be awarded to the other writers as the Arbitration Committee or Credits staff determines.

-Decisions of Arbitration Committees are based upon literary material.
+Decisions of Arbitration Committees are based solely upon literary and source material.
+A writer’s written statement to the Arbitration Committee is not a basis for an award of writing credit.
 Claims of authorship must be supported by literary material appropriate for submission to the Arbitration Committee.
 In the event of conflicting claims, literary material always prevails.

-The Minimum Basic Agreement and Guild Working Rules provide that no writer shall claim credit for screen authorship on any motion picture prior to the time when the credits have been determined, and no writer shall claim credits contrary to such determination.
 In addition, the Guild believes that it is in the best interest of all writers that certain facts relating to any particular credit determination should remain confidential.
-For example, participating writers are asked to refrain from commenting in the press or media about issues related to pre-arbitration hearings, arbiters’ written decisions or Policy Review Board hearings.
+For example, participating writers are asked to refrain from commenting in the press, media, or on social media about issues related to pre-arbitration hearings, arbiters' written decisions, or Policy Review Board hearings.

 These rules and procedures have been derived from the experience and practice of the past years.
 Although they remain the guiding policy by which credits are determined, they are not to be considered rigid or inflexible.
 The Guild has the discretion to depart from precedent when new conditions, new problems, or new methods of work may require an alteration of the rules or a new application of an existing rule to a unique set of facts and circumstances.